raspberrypilearning/3D-scene/en/step_4.md

 ## Scenery

 You have selected a backdrop and a sprite.
 Now it's time to think about what other sprites you want in your **scenery**.
-In this step you will create other sprites using the **Paint Editor**.
+In this step you will create other sprites using the **Paint editor**.

 The wooden chair below cannot be animated because it is drawn on to the backdrop and therefore cannot be programmed.
 The added **Wheelchair** sprite can be animated because sprites can be programmed.